In this post, WES Advisor sits down with Morgan Volkart, the director of international recruitment at Lehigh University in Bethlehem, PA.

 Use the admissions office as a resource.
 If you need clarifications about the essay portion of an application for a specific school, don’t hesitate to email or call the school to ask questions.
 For instance, many students have questions about essay length, going over the word limit, spacing, font, submission process, etc. You may get different answers to these sorts of questions depending on the schools you are applying to and how they require you to submit your application.
 Every school is different, so I recommend emailing or calling to ask if you have any questions at all.

-Finally, check out free online resources and webinars.
-Here are a few to start with:
+Finally, check out free online resources and webinars, starting with: